 - 10% discount on house brands at Cold Storage, Giant, and Guardian

-- Up to 3% rebate on ALL contactless payments
+- Up to 3% rebate on ALL contactless payments and selected recurring bills

 - Free home delivery at Giant IMM, Parkway, Tampines, VivoCity with S$150 min. spend in a single receipt